 If you have just arrived in British Columbia (BC), you will require private medical insurance for your first three months.
-You may register for private medical insurance through the Acadia College International Office.
-The rate for the private insurance is $1.55 per day (fee subject to change).
+You may register for private medical insurance with assistance from Acadia College Office.

 International students will qualify for the British Columbia Medical Services Plan (MSP) after living in BC for 3 months.
-The monthly costs for MSP coverage are (fees subject to change):
+The monthly costs for MSP coverage is $75/month.

 International students must also have a valid study permit to qualify for MSP.
 Your BC Services Card (Care Card) will expire on the same date as your study permit.
 When you receive a new study permit, you must send a copy of your study permit to the MSP office to extend your BC Services/Care Card.
 Otherwise, your medical insurance will no longer be valid.